 Lengths of differential pairs routed on PCB of the module are not matched between the pairs.
 Length variation of differential pairs is not critical in our design according to facts discussed in paragraph 2.4.4.
 Nevertheless, signals within differential pairs themselves are matched for length.
-Internal signal tracing of the length matching of differential pairs is mandatory in order to avoid a dynamic logic hazard conditions on digital signals.
-Thus clocks' signals are routed in the most precise way on all designed boards.
+Internal signal trace length matching of differential pairs is mandatory in order to minimize jitter and avoid a dynamic logic hazard conditions on digital signals in worst case.
+Thus clocks signals are routed in the most precise way on all designed boards.